-- The League’s convention and annual meeting provides a forum for strengthening the credit union movement in our state.
+The League’s convention and annual meeting provides a forum for strengthening the credit union movement in our state.
 At the annual meeting, affiliates participate in the democratic process, a founding principle of the credit union movement.
-At the 2013 Convention in Indianapolis, the League hosted more than 500 attendees from credit unions representing more than 87 percent of Indiana’s 2.2 million credit union members.
-The 2014 Convention will be October 15-17.
+At the 2014 Convention in Indianapolis, the League hosted more than 500 attendees from credit unions representing more than 80 percent of Indiana’s 2.2 million credit union members.
+The 2015 Convention is tentatively scheduled for October 7-9.

 The Indiana Credit Union Foundation

 Seven directors representing credit unions from throughout the state comprise the Foundation board and oversee this organization, which receives ongoing support from the League.

 The Foundation is committed to utilizing its resources for the betterment of credit unions through professional development assistance, disaster recovery, financial education, community outreach and ongoing credit union development programs.